hspahic-cs/BRT-DevOps-interview/README.md

 Docker images accessible to the minikube cluster, we will point our terminal to the minikube's Docker daemon.

-There are alternatives to this method, and for more details I'll I've provided documentation [here](https://minikube.sigs.k8s.io/docs/handbook/pushing/).
+There are alternatives to this method, and for more details I've provided documentation [here](https://minikube.sigs.k8s.io/docs/handbook/pushing/).

 ```bash